1981 Full Gold Sovereign

-Highly sought-after by investors and collectors, gold bullion Sovereigns are possibly the most famous of all gold coins.
+Sought-after by investors and collectors, gold bullion Sovereigns are possibly the most famous of all gold coins.
 Often referred to as 'The Chief Coin of the World' owing to the Sovereign's international trading in the 19th and 20th centuries.
-The contemporary gold Sovereign has been minted in Britain since 1817, and again from 1817-1917, in 1925 and in 1957 and beyond.
-Gold bullion Sovereign production was paused after 1982 up until the year 2000, although Proof versions were still issued.
+The contemporary gold Sovereign has been minted in Britain since 1817, and again from 1817-1917, 1925, 1957–59, 1962–68, 1974, 1976, 1978–82 and 2000 to the present day.
+Modern gold bullion Sovereign production was paused after 1982 up until the year 2000, although Proof versions were still issued.

 Buy a 1981 Gold Sovereign